nfdi4plants/nfdi4plants.github.io/src/content/news/2024-04-16-nfdi-statement-on-the-key-points-paper-of-the-federal-ministry-of-education-and-research.md

 DataPLANT was involved in the creation of the statement on the key points paper of the Federal Ministry of Education and Research (BMBF) on the Research Data Act.
 The consortium welcomes the objectives outlined in the BMBF key points paper on the Research Data Act (FDG) to improve access to scientific data in general.
 To this end, the National Research Data Infrastructure (NFDI) consortium adopted a [statement](https://www.nfdi.de/statement-zum-eckpunktepapier-des-bundesministeriums-fuer-bildung-und-forschung-bmbf-zum-forschungsdatengesetz/) on April 12, 2024.

 Improving the discoverability of research data through an online platform fueled by metadata catalogs can be seen as a direct implementation of the "Findability" principle demanded in the FAIR Principles and thus aligns with the goals of the NFDI.
-However, it is important to us that:
+However, it is important to us that

 * The relevant regulations of the FDG are always conceived and formulated with the aim of facilitating the reuse of research data in mind.
 * The FAIR principle of "Accessibility," meaning the ultimate accessibility of the research data found using the platform, is considered from the outset in discussions about possible platform architectures.